sushruthn96/sushruthn96.github.io/index.md

 Various experiments for improving the model efficiency based on optimizers, GloVe word embeddings, LSTM hidden layer feature size , types of Decoder models (RNN, GRU, LSTM) were carried out.
 [Link_to_project](https://github.com/sushruthn96/Image_Captioning_ML_IP)

 ### Automated energy meter reading using machine learning and image processing.
-Designed and developed an image processing and CNN based system which automatically detects energy meter readings.
-Image processing techniques including Gaussian Blur,Canny edge detection and Hough transforms were used.
-CNN based classification of different energy meters and LeNet based CNN model to detect digital energy meters were developed.
+Devised a system which automatically detected the readings of different energy meters.
+Energy meters like needle based meters and digital meters which had number displays were considered.

+To classify meters based on needles and digital displays , a CNN based model  using a custom dataset was developed.
+Then, for needle-based meters, image preprocessing techniques like edge detection algorithms, Hough line transforms and some trigonometric functions were used to find the readings.
+On the other hand, Chars74k dataset was used to train a CNN based classifier which in turn was used to detect the numbers in digital display.

+Also a GUI interface in Python using Tkinter library for displaying real-time detection of energy meter readings was developed.
+This project comes a long way in helping to automate the readings of energy meters which cannot be taken out in time critical applications.
 [Link_to_project](https://github.com/sushruthn96/AMR-with-CV)

 ### Traffic guidance system using Computer Vision
-Prototyped a system which detects the traffic signals and signs, thereon stopping, moving and varying the speed of the vehicle accordingly.
-CLAHE, feature ex- traction techniques and Vision API were used.
+The project aims to automatically turn off the vehicle when the traffic signal becomes red and turn it on when the signal shows green.
+Further the system varies the speed of the vehicle based on the traffic signs which indicate speed limit.
+Raspberry Pi was used on a 4 wheeled bot to simulate the system.

+To start and stop the vehicle concepts such as CLAHE, Hough circle transform and HSV color transforms were used.
+Google Vision API was used to detect the traffic speed limit and the subsequent speed control was achieved through the Raspberry Pi interface to the 4 wheeled bot.
 [Link_to_project](https://github.com/sushruthn96/Automated_Traffic_Guidance_System)

 ### MNIST dataset classification using CNN
 MNIST classification and prediction model was trained using various custom architectures.
 Maximum accuracy of around 97.2% was obtained.
 [Link_to_project](https://github.com/sushruthn96/Digit_classification_using_CNN)